 of its 230-240 years old copper

-to sheet XIII (Thienemann & Schwarz 356; Ridinger Catalog Darmstadt, 1999, V.21; Weitz, op. cit., pp. 18 ff.; the latter two respective with ills.) of the Special Events and Incidents at the Hunt – “the rarest set of Ridinger’s sporting line engravings” , Schwerdt 1928 – , worked into the copper (etching & engraving) exclusively by Johann Elias’ eldest, Martin Elias, widely after his father’s designs from especially 1752/53 (so Schwarz by the drawing dates of the set) and completed in 1779, in which “in addition to truly ‘special events’
+to sheet XIII (Thienemann & Schwarz 356; Ridinger Catalog Darmstadt, 1999, V.21; Weitz, op. cit., pp. 18 ff.; the latter two with ill. each) of the Special Events and Incidents at the Hunt – “the rarest set of Ridinger’s sporting line engravings” , Schwerdt 1928 – , worked into the copper (etching & engraving) exclusively by Johann Elias’ eldest, Martin Elias, widely after his father’s designs from especially 1752/53 (so Schwarz by the drawing dates of the set) and completed in 1779, in which “beside actual ‘special events’

 also depictions of zoological peculiarities

-similar to the ‘Most Wondrous Deer’ stand … By the references on landgrave Ludwig VIII in some of the inscriptions the set is besides the latter
+similar to the ‘Most Wondrous Deer’ stand … By the references to Ludwig VIII in some of the inscriptions the set is beside the latter

 an important document

-for the co-operation of the Ridinger studio with the court of Hesse-Darmstadt” (Stefan Morét in Catalogue Darmstadt, p.
+for the co-operation of the Ridinger studio with the court of Hesse-Darmstadt” (Stefan Morét in Catalog Darmstadt, p.
 113).

 Thematic support finally following more recent observation: